 - Driver inattention including talking on a mobile phone, texting, reading email, or other distraction

 Other factors that can be involved in a speeding accident include a mechanical error or traveling in an unsafe truck due to a lack of inspections or negligent maintenance.

 Trucking Laws in Place to Protect Motorists From Speeding Truck Crashes

-The FMCSA (Federal Motor Carrier Safety Administration) maintains strict guidelines, rules and regulations that every commercial trucker and trucking company must follow.
-The guidelines outline the correct, safe way to load, maintain and operate large vehicles.
-When the commercial truck driver breaks these laws, the lives of innocent motorists, passengers, motorcycle riders, bicyclists and pedestrians are placed at risk.
+The FMCSA (Federal Motor Carrier Safety Administration) maintains strict guidelines, rules, and regulations that every commercial trucker and trucking company must follow.
+The guidelines outline the correct, safe way to load, maintain, and operate large vehicles.
+When the commercial truck driver breaks these laws, the lives of innocent motorists, passengers, motorcycle riders, bicyclists, and pedestrians are placed at risk.

-Most of the commercial truck drivers traveling the nation’s roadways are highly trained professionals who strictly follow mandated safety rules regulating cell phone use, hours of service and record-keeping.
-However, when 18-wheelers, semi-truck trailers and other large commercial rigs are involved in a speeding accident, the trucker is often charged with violations.
-In statistics maintained by the NHTSA (National Highway Traffic Safety Administration), nearly one out of every three commercial truckers involved in a fatal accident had driving history with at least one previous speeding conviction.
+Most of the commercial truck drivers traveling the nation’s roadways are highly trained professionals who strictly follow mandated safety rules regulating cell phone use, hours of service, and record-keeping.
+However, when 18-wheelers, semi-truck trailers, and other large commercial rigs are involved in a speeding accident, the trucker is often charged with violations.
+In statistics maintained by the NHTSA (National Highway Traffic Safety Administration), nearly one out of every three commercial truckers involved in a fatal accident had a driving history with at least one previous speeding conviction.

 Searching for the Truth When Investigating the Cause of a Truck Crash

 Chicago truck injury lawyers know all too well of the catastrophic injuries and deaths involved in commercial truck speeding accidents and will search for the truth to determine which parties are at fault in the crash.
 Rosenfeld Injury Lawyers are experienced in investigating truck accidents to answer pertinent questions including: